-Often we chase happiness like it’s something off in the distance just slightly out of our reach.
+Often we chase happiness like it’s something off in the distance just slightly out of our grasp.

-Here are some of my current thoughts on happiness.
+Here are some of my thoughts on happiness.

 Understand happiness means different things to different people

-The dictionary definition for happy is – feeling or showing contentment or pleasure.
+The dictionary definition of happy is – feeling or showing contentment or pleasure.

 While we all have our differences, I highly recommending laughing and smiling as much as possible!